-The Proposed Scheme has been designed following the guidelines in Building for Everyone - A Universal Design Approach (Centre for Excellence in Universal Design, 2020).
-In general the Proposed Scheme is likely to improve the street environment, ensuring it will meet current Universal Design good practice standards or at least make it no worse than the current situation.
+The Proposed Scheme has been designed following the guidelines in Building for Everyone - A Universal Design Approach (Centre for Excellence in Universal Design, 2020) ensuring it will meet current Universal Design good practice standards, or at least make it no worse than the current situation.
 An accessibility audit determined that the majority of footways along the existing route were in a reasonable state of repair and the majority of crossings already have dropped kerbs and tactile paving.
-However the Proposed Scheme is expected to address some gaps in existing provision, as well as upgrade some pedestrian and cycle routes to a better standard (segregated instead of delineated with painted white lines).
+However, the Proposed Scheme is expected to address some gaps in existing provision, as well as upgrade some pedestrian and cycle routes to a better standard (segregated instead of delineated with painted white lines).
 Assuming these design measures are correctly installed, the urban environment would be easier and safer for a wider variety of pedestrians, including the visually impaired, wheelchair users and people with mobility difficulties, parents with young children and pushchair users.
-Details of provision for mobility impaired are set out inChapter 4 (Proposed Scheme Description).
 This would help to reduce health inequalities in terms of accessibility in the urban environment, particularly for people with disabilities.

 The introduction of a reliable public transport corridor, with improved accessibility for public transport users and pedestrians, would have a likely positive effect in the short to medium term for reducing health inequalities associated with accessibility for disabled people in particular.
 The potential impact will be Positive, Moderate and Long-term, on the basis that the Proposed Scheme study area has a much smaller proportion of disabled residents and lower levels of deprivation than average for Dublin, so the benefits may influence health inequalities at a modest level.
+While loss of parking spaces is a concern from consultation responses, the Proposed Scheme would result in a relatively modest reduction (4-6%) in on-street parking spaces in most locations.
+In the area with the greatest loss of on-street parking spaces, Nutley Lane, the residential properties have private off-road parking on their front drives, so the proposals regarding parking provision are not expected to result in a disproportionate impact on people with disabilities.

 It is possible that adolescents and children may also benefit from the Proposed Scheme, as more reliable bus journeys and an improved pedestrian and cycling environment support more independent mobility for young people.
 Concern over road safety can deter parents from allowing their children independent mobility, which limits opportunities for social interaction and exercise.
 Independent mobility, as well as making an important contribution to overall physical activity, provides additional benefits to children by promoting their social, cognitive and emotional development (Kytta 2004 in Veitch et al. 2017).
 It is uncertain the degree to which the Proposed Scheme will impact on children's independent mobility, but there are a number of schools in the study area, and so the improved conditions are likely to benefit some children.
 On this basis, the potential impact on reducing health inequalities relating to independent mobility will be Positive, Moderate and Long-term.
-The benefit may increase over time, should social norms concerning cycling and travel change.
+The potential benefit may increase over time, should social norms concerning cycling and travel change.